Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 When using an IDE, the source code related to the integration tests is the one deployed directly on the platform side.
 This means that an update in the code for the Java classes will be included when you run the integration tests _if and only if_ they are deployed in the platform.
 To avoid stopping/starting
-Alfresco Content Services with every change, use **hot reloading** as the only way to deploy the new version of the Java classes.
+Content Services with every change, use **hot reloading** as the only way to deploy the new version of the Java classes.
 For more details, see
 [JRebel](#hotreloadingjrebel) / [HotSwapAgent](#hotreloadinghotswapagent) Hot reloading.

 ##### IntelliJ IDEA IDE